gladstone28/OUR-SPREAD-EAGLES-PLANS/README.md

 - Sustainability: Wooden products are not only biodegradable but also carry an earthy aesthetic, making them a favorite for eco-conscious customers.

 ![](graphic-printing-screenshot.jpg)

 **There is a rise in demand for personalized wooden products over recent years.**

 <u>Our Needs</u>

-#### To actualize this vision, we're seeking grant funding to source the following:
+#### To actualize this vision, we're seeking suppliers and grant funding to source the following:

 - Laser Engraving Machine: For precise, detailed, and rapid personalizations.
 - CNC Machine: To carve intricate designs, ensuring each product stands out.